 - By Internet: Connect to the internet at www.proxyvote.com and follow the instructions included on the proxy card or voting instruction.
 Your proxy will be voted according to your instructions.
-If you vote by internet, you do not need to mail in a proxy card or voting instruction. - By Telephone: Call 1-800-6903 and follow the instructions included on the proxy card or voting instruction.
-If you vote by telephone, you do not need to mail in a proxy card or voting instruction. - By Mail: If you received your proxy materials by mail, complete, properly sign, date, and mail the enclosed proxy card or voting instruction.
+If you vote by internet, you do not need to mail in a proxy card or voting instruction. - By Telephone: Call 1-800-690-6903 and follow the instructions included on the proxy card or voting instruction.
+If you vote by telephone, you do not need to mail in a proxy card or voting instruction. - · By Mail: If you received your proxy materials by mail, complete, properly sign, date, and mail the enclosed proxy card.

-Registered shareholders are urged to deliver proxies or voting instructions by using the internet, calling the toll-free telephone number, or by completing and mailing the proxy card or voting instruction.
-The internet and telephone voting procedures are designed to authenticate shareholders' identities, to allow shareholders to give their proxies or voting instructions, and to confirm that such instructions have been recorded properly.
-Instructions for voting over the internet or by telephone are included on the enclosed proxy card or voting instruction.
-If you received your proxy materials via mail, registered shareholders may send their proxies or voting instructions by completing, signing, and dating the enclosed proxy card or voting instruction and returning it as promptly as possible in the enclosed prepaid envelope.
-The deadline for voting via the internet or telephone is 11:59 p.m., Eastern Time, on June 9, 2021.
+Registered shareholders are urged to deliver proxies by using the internet, calling the toll-free telephone number, or by completing and mailing the proxy card.
+The internet and telephone voting procedures are designed to authenticate shareholders' identities, to allow shareholders to give their proxies, and to confirm that such instructions have been recorded properly.
+Instructions for voting over the internet or by telephone are included on the enclosed proxy card.
+If you received your proxy materials via mail, registered shareholders may send their proxies by completing, signing, and dating the enclosed proxy card and returning it as promptly as possible in the enclosed prepaid envelope.
+The deadline for voting via the internet or telephone is 11:59 p.m., Eastern Time, on June 8, 2022.

-- · During the Annual Meeting. - o You may vote via the internet during the virtual Annual Meeting by visiting: www.virtualshareholdermeeting.com/PGEN2021.
-Only shareholders of record at the close of business on the record date, April 13, 2021, are entitled to participate in and to vote at the virtual Annual Meeting.
-To participate in the Annual Meeting, you will need the 16-digit control number included on your Notice of Internet Availability of Proxy Materials or on your proxy card or any additional voting instructions that accompanied your proxy materials. - o Shareholders who hold common stock through banks, brokers, or other nominees ("street name shareholders") who wish to vote at the Annual Meeting should receive voting instructions from the institution that holds their shares.
+Shareholders who hold common stock through banks, brokers, or other nominees ("street name shareholders") who wish to vote at the Annual Meeting should receive voting instructions from the institution that holds their shares.
 Please contact the institution that holds your shares if you have not received voting instructions.
 Street name shareholders may also be eligible to vote their shares electronically by following the voting instructions provided by the bank, broker, or other nominee that holds the shares, using either the toll-free telephone number or the internet address provided on the voting instruction; or by completing, dating, and signing the voting instruction and returning it promptly in the enclosed prepaid envelope.